Dr. Loukisha Walker, Principal

 Dr. Long resides in DeKalb County and is the mother of two handsome sons, Deric Jr. and Brian Christopher.
 She is a proud and active member of Delta Sigma Theta Sorority, Inc. (Decatur Alumnae Chapter), as well as the DeKalb Branch of the NAACP.

-Mr. Jerome Stevenson, AP Discipline
+Mr. Kevin Ware, AP Discipline